Sampaio Basquete takes the lead in the final with Vera Cruz Campinas - ISTOÉ DINHEIRO

 — Women’s Basketball League (@LBF_Oficial) August 13, 2022

 To take advantage of the best-of-five series, Tricolor had a great performance by Tainá Paixão.
 The winger/guard of the Brazilian team scored 28 points, three assists and seven rebounds.
 “We didn’t decide anything, it was just the first game.
 We knew it would be intense.
 Campinas is a very strong team.
-It is to remain firm, to rest a little, but to remain focused”, declared Tainá Paixão, best of the match, to the LBF team.
+It’s staying firm, resting a little, but staying focused”, declared Tainá Paixão, best of the match, to the LBF team.

 Captain Érika de Souza was also a highlight of the home team.
 She scored a double-double (16 points and 13 rebounds).
 The highlights of the visitors were Letícia Rodrigues and Emanuely, with 16 points each.
 “We knew how difficult it would be to face Sampaio here.
 It’s final and every detail makes the difference”, commented Tássia, forward/guard of Vera Cruz Campinas, to the LBF press office.